-1 Per cent of peak margin payment directly funded by the corresponding source, averaged across reporting clients.
-2 Per cent of overall liquidity demands met by the corresponding type of asset sale/repo, averaged across reporting clients.
-Source: Client survey.
+liquidity demands met by the corresponding type of asset sale/repo, averaged across reporting clients.

 6 Impact on the system

 To visualise how margin interacts with other markets and participants in the financial system, an attempt has been made to map how the sudden increases in margin were transmitted across the system (Figure 23).
 As total CCP margin calls spiked in March, market participants across the system had to meet increased IM and VM payments.
 The map shows both IM and VM flows.